thoughtbot/superglue/docs/react-redux.md

 | {from} | `String` | The key of the page you want to copy from.
 | {to} | `String` | The key of the page you want to copy to.

-### Behavior with Fragments
-If a fragment was rendered in any response to a `visit` or `remote`, all fragments across all pages in Breey's Redux store are automatically updated.
-For more information see [PropsTemplate](props_template/README.md#partial-fragments)

 ## Search nodes